Final Fantasy Type-0: Music

 The game's theme song, "Zero", was composed and performed by Japanese rock band Bump of Chicken.
 The band, which was a big fan of the Final Fantasy series, was contacted by Square Enix to compose and perform the song and agreed readily.
 It was brought in after the platform move onto the PSP, but while the game was still titled Agito XIII.
 While looking for inspiration, the band was able to see in-development screenshots of the game, samples of the script, and character illustrations.
 The band was mostly given a free hand while composing the song.
 Its one guideline was provided by Tabata, who suggested the theme song for Centuries of Picture, "Is Paris Burning?" by Takeshi Kako, as a source of inspiration.
 Multiple versions of "Zero" were composed for use in different areas of the game.
 At the request of band leader Motoo Fujiwara, Amano's logo artwork was used for the cover of the single's limited edition.

 Final Fantasy Type-0 Original Soundtrack was released on October 26, 2011.
 The soundtrack was released in a standard edition, as well as a limited edition that could be purchased both separately and with the collector's edition of the game.
 A promotional album featuring five tracks was sold by Square Enix at their booth at the Odaiba Expo 2011.
 The album stayed on the Oricon charts for seven weeks, reaching a high of #25.
 The soundtrack has received positive reviews in the west from dedicated music outlets Original Sound Version and Game-OST, with the sites giving both individual tracks and the work in general high praise.
-"Zero" was released on October 19, 2011.
+"Zero" was released on October 19 the same year.
 It was released as a single instead of being part of the main soundtrack, receiving both a limited and standard edition.
 The single remained in the Oricon charts for thirty-two weeks, peaking at #2.